 Classic as it sounds, hip hop has become the vulgar thing.
 This was a campaign against potential drug abuse and, where the Women’s Federation was concerned, abuse against women in China.
 And enforced it was.
 Scores of rappers were removed from shows, despite performing without an overt hip hop tone, simply because of their history of allegiance to the swag.

 It’s oddly beguiling when we see a growing list of male Chinese rappers, from the Rap Of China contestants to the ZHONG TV troupe, taking on the infamous mumble rapping about drugs and bitches, waking up sober from a drunk night in hotel rooms, appropriating American culture in a lifestyle they are projecting with Chinese identities.
-Though this just a vibe for a song, its quite revealing how such a lifestyle already sank into their lives long before the trap music even became a thing in China.
+Though this just a vibe for a song, it’s quite revealing how such a lifestyle already sank into their lives long before the music and the trap even became a thing in China.
+It already was.

 It’s like a diaspora in land of Confucius, a paradise filled with weed, vixens, neon lights, and money stacks, or in other words, the titular white man’s pleasures.
 It’s almost as if it doesn’t even occur to them that what is guilty pleasure in America is either unlawful or frowned upon in China.
 The government crackdown on hip hop pressured rappers to dilute their lyrics, that they would avoid the same fate as PG One.